ConnorMRyan/PokeMaven/Readme.md

     - [x] Provides a character creator to easily build teams"# pokeproject"
         - [x] Allows the user to create pokemon via name or ID
-        - [x] Allows user to create moves manually or import them via UI
+        - [x] Allows user to create metaMoves manually or import them via UI

 -[x] Allows the user to play a game.
     -[x] Provides a single player game mode, where the player battles against an AI.